A feast of words and music

 As a University Chapel, Rockefeller does not belong to any particular denomination or tradition (indeed, in addition to Sunday worship, the Chapel is regularly used by members of other major world religious traditions).
 On Sundays, we use poetry and literature as complements to Christian sacred text, and we draw from both ancient and contemporary liturgical practice in constructing each week’s service.
 Thoughtful preaching, informed by the University’s tradition of rigorous scholarship, is offered by members of the University community and distinguished guests.
 The communion table is open to all, always.

-Sunday services take place at 11 am during the academic year.
+Sunday services take place at 11 am during the academic year (October to early June).
 Our annual Christmas service is on Christmas Eve at 4 pm, featuring candlelit lessons and carols and the traditional beloved nativity tableau, offered by the children.

 Upcoming Sundays, holy days, and festivals at Rockefeller